egreenberg90/CIA-Spellchecker/README.md

-#CIA Spellchecker 2015
+#CIA Spellchecker
 Java application, OpenOffice extension, files for use with existing Firefox plug-in

-Any rules about language, be they grammar rules or style rules, have the potential to be ideologically significant — perhaps even more so in a world where spellcheckers and autocorrectors supply these rules automatically and as fact.
-This is painfully obvious in the CIA’s Style Manual & Writer’s Guide.
-Released online in 2014, the document is a fascinating look at how that most secretive of government agencies approaches language, skewing authority and history in the process (see the screenshots for some real gems).

 A modified version of LanguageTool’s fully-functional open source grammar and spell-checking program, CIA Spellchecker applies the eighth edition of the Style Manual & Writers Guide for Intelligence Publications to daily communication.
-I’ve created versions to use stand-alone, with a text editor (OpenOffice), and with a web browser (Firefox).
-So go ahead, and proofread like a spy… or not.
-The idea is to become more aware of subtle changes in language and style and to guard against more hidden forms of censorship and linguistic bias.
+I’ve created versions to use stand-alone as a Java application, with a text editor (OpenOffice), and with a web browser (Firefox).
+So go ahead, and proofread like a spy!

-Troubleshooting: Having trouble?
-Make sure you read the installation instructions.
-Please also see the LanguageTool checklist or email me for assistance.

-Credits: All of the software was made using LanguageTool.
+Credits: The project was made using LanguageTool's existing software.
 I have simply created new grammar rules, added words to the English spelling dictionary, and swapped out some logos.
-Everything will soon be freely available on GitHub.

 #Installation Instructions
-Please see www.emilygreenberg.net/cia.html

 CIA Spellchecker stand-alone desktop application: